 What we underestimate is that pain in the arm might originate from somewhere else.

-But yes, numbness in left arm is one of the signs of a heart attack.
+But yes, left arm numb is one of the signs of a heart attack.

 Pain felt in the left arm could also mean a joint injury or a pinched nerve.

-That being said, once you know all of the possible causes of numbness in left arm, you will be better prepared to react in the moment.
+That being said, once you know all of the possible causes of left arm pain, you will be better prepared to react in the moment.

-As mentioned, there are many possible causes of numbness in left arm.
+As mentioned, there are many possible causes of numbness and tingling in left arm.

 Some of them include minor and mild injuries and conditions, while others are more severe.

 Arguably the most common cause of numbness in the arm.

 If you are left-handed, you might experience it even more often.

 If you are right-handed, you will usually experience strains and sprains in your right arm.